QiangSu/GaussF/README.md

 Step 1: Unique k-mer Identification

 The script isoform_unique_sequence-loop.py enumerates distinct k-mers for each transcript.
 The targeted transcript set is defined by the research focus and can be customized based on specific gene lists.
 Approximately 175,000 transcripts at the isoform level can be processed to assign unique genomic regions.
+The targeted transcript set can be customized based on specific gene lists, making it suitable for a wide range of research applications.
+To use this script, simply run it with the desired input file containing transcript sequences and specify the k-mer length.
+The output will be a list of unique sequences for each transcript, along with their corresponding genomic coordinates.
+If you require the unique reference file, please send an email to su@chemie.uni-siegen.de and we will provide it to you promptly.

 Step 2: k-mer Counting and Normalization